SecretFoundation/docs/docs/protocol/encryption-specs.md

 TODO reasoning

 - Verify the remote attestation proof of the bootstrap node from `genesis.json`.
-- Create a remote attestation proof that the node's Enclave is genuine.
+- Create a remote attestation proof that the node's enclave is genuine.
-- Generate inside the node's Enclave a true random curve25519 private key: `registration_privkey`.
+- Generate inside the node's enclave a true random curve25519 private key: `registration_privkey`.
 - From `registration_privkey` calculate `registration_pubkey`.
 - Send an `secretcli tx register auth` transaction with the following inputs:
-  - The remote attestation proof that the node's Enclave is genuine.
+  - The remote attestation proof that the node's enclave is genuine.
   - `registration_pubkey`
   - 256 bits true random `nonce`

-## On the consensus layer, inside the Enclave of every full node
+## On the consensus layer, inside the enclave of every full node

 TODO reasoning

 - Receive the `secretcli tx register auth` transaction.
-- Verify the remote attestation proof that the new node's Enclave is genuine.
+- Verify the remote attestation proof that the new node's enclave is genuine.

 ### `seed_exchange_key`